Federal inlaid mahogany serpentine front chest of drawers from the Salem area, having

 on blocked bracket feet.
 The joinery is typical of Boston shop traditions.

-A generously proportioned crown molding above a wonderful applied band of scalloped
+A generously proportioned crown molding above a wonderful, applied molding

-lobes conforming to front and sides.
-The case with four graduated overhanging thumb
+consisting of scalloped lobes conforming to front and sides.
+The case with four

 The overhanging top over a case of four drawers raised on a sophisticated molded

 bracket base featuring crisp returns centering central drop finial.
 Period brasses within

 original boring…when discovered the chest had wood pulls; early red varnish over